This article may contain compensated links. See our full disclosure here

 One of the most popular activities for visitors to Kyoto is dressing up in traditional dress – a kimono or yakata for the day.
 We didn’t do this but I wish we had for a bit of fun and to appreciate the cultural intricacies of dressing in such beautiful garments.

-It’s best to book an appointment online and get there 15 minutes before the store opens at 09:00am so you don’t waste time standing in line.
+It’s best to book an appointment online and get there 15 minutes before the store opens at 10:00 am so you don’t waste time standing in line.
 Allow 30 minutes to an hour to get dressed.
 If you have your hair styled this will take the full hour.
+You can choose for women, men, couples, or the whole family and to include a photo shoot.
 Click here for more information on kimono hire on Klook

 09:30 – 11:00 Walk through the Higashiyama district